 Remember that bit about “there are no rules” in a Creative Energy Journaling practice”?
 Specifically, the part about “you don’t have to journal every day . . . journal only when you want, and when it feels right to you” . . .

 Recently, it occurred to me that I made that “anti-rule” after I had a pretty solid journaling routine established.
 Maybe it wasn’t the best advice for getting started.

-I know we can succeed at establishing the creative routines we want.
-Just the fact that we’re here makes us different from most people.
+I know you can succeed at establishing the creative routines we want.
+Just the fact that you’re here makes you different from most people.

-We’re looking for ways to keep your creative spirit alive and well.
-We honoring art and creativity as a valuable part of our lives and our communities.
-We’re a voice for being and believing and loving and hoping, instead of just mindlessly “getting things done”.
+Your’re looking for ways to keep your creative spirit alive and well.
+You’re honoring art and creativity as a valuable part of your life and our communities.
+You’re a voice for being and believing and loving and hoping, instead of just mindlessly “getting things done”.

 That’s large and important work, no matter how much or how little we actually put on the page!

 But still, getting any new routine established can be tough!